VasKD/odin-calculator/README.md

 # Odin Calculator 🧮

 A fully functional calculator built using HTML, CSS, and JavaScript.
-It is responsice and is able to preform basic arithmetic operations.
+It is responsive and is able to performs basic arithmetic operations.

 # Live Preview ▶️
 You can look and interact with the calculator by pressing the link below.